mrosanes/galaxysize/README.md

 4- It stores the results in a Python dictionary, with:
 &nbsp;&nbsp;&nbsp;&nbsp; 4.1- List of galaxies for each cluster and/or list of field galaxies
 &nbsp;&nbsp;&nbsp;&nbsp; 4.2- List of parameters for each galaxy: **z, Da, deVRad_r, θ, d**
 5- It serializes the dictionary using JSON and stores it in a JSON file

-**GalaxyDistancesCosmo Jupyter-Notebook performs:**
+**GalaxyDistancesCosmo.ipynb Jupyter-Notebook performs:**
-1- It loads the JSON files previously created with galaxyclusters.py 2- It displays 10 galaxies for each cluster with its associated parameters, the final row being the galaxy size in kpc
+1- It loads the JSON files previously created with galaxyclusters.py
+2- It displays 10 galaxies for each cluster with its associated parameters, the final row being the galaxy size in kpc
+3- It displays histograms representing the number of galaxies in function of its size
+4- It computes the mean and the standard deviation of each group of galaxies object (field, specific cluster of galaxies, all)